Softening Death, Dying and Grief

 A series of five workshops

-In this unique series of workshops, Barbara Morningstar will draw on her years of professional hospice experience and guide you in an exploration of the main themes that are faced during the transition to the end of physical life.
-The series will help participants who are experiencing fear and uncertainty about the dying process, losing a loved one, or grief to become informed, prepared and the fear softened.
+The series will help participants who are experiencing fear and uncertainty about the dying process, losing a loved one, or grief to become more informed, better prepared and the fear softened.
 A greater awareness will emerge resulting in a deeper strength to not only face, but embrace, this tender life transition.

 “Barbara shared in a beautiful way her experiences about working with the many people approaching end of life and crossing the threshold.
 She focuses and listens to the person she is with, with openness and a peaceful heart, totally attentive to what they want to share with her.
 She teaches deepening understanding and caring through her many wonderful stories.
 Thank you very much, Barbara.”
 Anonymous